-First of all, learning programming serves to understand computing and mobiles.
+First of all, upskilling yourself on programming serves to understand computing and mobiles.
 If you know how to program, you will understand the importance of RAM memory or the power of the processor in a mobile phone in specific situations, you will know how viruses act, why the firmware must be installed in a certain way, what an operating system provides, and other mechanisms of the technology.

 But also programming helps you in your daily life.
 An application is nothing more than the solution to a problem or challenge.
 You have a task, be it sorting some data, creating a tool to edit a photo, or moving a character around the screen.
 And a programming language teaches you how to solve that problem.
 You learn to divide the task into smaller subtasks that can be more easily handled, and link them together to find the solution.

 Programming teaches you to solve life’s big problems by breaking them down into smaller problems you can handle, and by learning to deal with them logically and methodically.

 If we have convinced you, take a look at these 8 programming languages that are easy to learn, enjoyable, and very practical.

 Scratch is a programming language developed by the Massachusetts Institute of Technology (MIT), for children to learn the concepts of programming.
 But it is so fun and practical that many adults use it.
 It is ideal to start, if you have no prior computer knowledge.
 In recent weeks, its use has exploded, to the point of entering the TOP 20 worldwide of the TIOBE list.

 Scratch is a block language.
 This means that commands, actions, and constraints are small blocks that you link together, like Lego blocks, to create programs.